Good Bedtime Routines for Babies and Toddlers at Every Age - Baby Chick

 • Songs

-Older Toddler Bedtime Routine (18 months-3 years)
+Older Toddler and Preschooler Bedtime Routines (18 Months–3 Years)

-The older your little one gets, the more important a consistent bedtime routine becomes.
-With budding autonomy and a penchant for negotiation, older toddlers are masters at bedtime stalling tactics.
 With a firm bedtime routine (especially one consistently followed for their entire life), the chances of bedtime battles decrease significantly.
 However, it can help to allow your little one some benign choices regarding certain things.
 For example, you may let them pick which bath toys they’d like to play with, choose their PJs, or select three books to read.
 This can help mitigate some of the struggles around the non-negotiables (like going to bed).
-A sample routine might include the following:

 • Bath